Feminist rhetoric: The role of hope

-Rhetorical feminism in the digital sphere
+The digital sphere

 Liz Lane, in her article titled "Feminist Rhetoric in the Digital Sphere: Digital Interventions & the Subversion of Gendered Cultural Scripts," argues that recent feminist rhetoric has created a space that subverts patriarchal structures and allows for the interaction of feminist voices in restrictive spheres.
-Lane discusses how many of contemporary subversions are made far more public through "the media’s echoing of hashtags, social media’s omnipresence, and the online worlds that these different platforms enable feminist rhetoricians to build."
+Lane discusses how many of contemporary subversions are made far more public through "the media's echoing of hashtags, social media's omnipresence, and the online worlds that these different platforms enable feminist rhetoricians to build."
 She also discusses the "X+1" model that describes how women must exceed their male counterparts whenever they accomplish something in order to be heard.
 Lane further discusses how women subvert these power dynamics through physical presence and digital amplification.
 Throughout the article she reinforces the importance behind social media platforms such as X (formerly Twitter) allowing marginalized groups to amplify their voices but simultaneously are spaces for gendered harassment.
 Lane underscores this dichotomy by referring to Ellen Pao who was Reddit's interim CEO, who banned and censored popular hate speech subreddits and eventually had to step down from her position due to the harassment she was facing.

 Lane also emphasizes the embodied nature of feminist rhetoric online, arguing that even in digital spaces, the female body remains a stie of rhetorical contestation.
 She notes that gendered attacks often target perceived bodily presence, even when speakers appear anonymous.
 Drawing on classical rhetorical traditions, Lane situates these digital interventions within a longer history of exclusion, referencing Greco-Roman norms that restricted speech to elite males and likening modern feminist tactics to Sophistic subversions of dominant discourse.